Skip to main content

 Flexibility

-to spend your benefit payment(s) on anything, including medical bills, transportation costs, child care fees, and daily living expenses.
+to spend your benefit payment(s) on anything, including medical bills, transportation costs, child care fees and daily living expenses.

 Financial protection

-against high costs related to accidental injuries, a serious illness, or a hospital stay.
+against high costs related to accidental injuries, a serious illness or a hospital stay.

-2024 supplemental medical benefits
+2026 supplemental medical benefits

-You can enroll in one or more of the following plans as a new hire, during Open Enrollment, or if you have a qualifying life event.
+You can enroll in one or more of the following plans as a new hire, during open enrollment or if you have a qualifying life event.

 Accident Insurance